 about _

-Dr. Maliheh Ghajargar (ملیحه قاجارگر) is an Assistant Professor at the Wilkinson College of Arts, Humanities and Social Sciences, and has a courtesy appointment in the Fowler School of Engineering, Chapman University.
-Prior to joining Chapman University, she held an assistant professorship position at Malmö University, Sweden and a post-doc position at Amsterdam University of Applied Sciences, The Netherlands.
+Dr. Maliheh Ghajargar (ملیحه قاجارگر) is Assistant Professor at the Department of Geography and Environment at the College of Arts and Sciences, the University of North Carolina, Chapel Hill.
+Prior to joining UNC-CH she held an Assistant Professor position at Chapman University, an Associate Senior Lecturer position at Malmö University, Sweden and a post-doc researcher position at Amsterdam University of Applied Sciences, The Netherlands.

 She holds a PhD (cum laude) in Management, Production and Design with a focus on HCI from Politecnico di Torino, Department of Architecture and Design (DAD).
 She received a M.Sc. in Eco design (a.k.a.
 Systemic Design), and a B.Sc. in Industrial Design from the same university.

-Her research and teaching interests are within the areas of design research, sustainability, UX and creativity.
+Her research and teaching interests are within the areas of human-environment interaction, sustainability, and human-AI interaction.

 news_